TarunDaCoder/AlphaNvim/README.md

 # AlphaNvim
-The alpha of all neovim configs
+The α Alpha of all neovim configs